 Philadelphia's newest green space, this park is a lovely addition to the City Hall area.
-Filled with plenty of greenery and places to relax and sit, the space is host to a number of special events and fun family gatherings throughout the year.
-During the warmer months, bring your lunch and enjoy people-watching or simply get a breath of fresh air at one of the small brightly-colored tables here.
+Filled with plenty of greenery and places to relax and sit, eat, work, enjoy a book or just people-watch, the space is host to a number of special events and fun family gatherings throughout the year.
+During the warmer months, bring your lunch and enjoy the atmosphere or simply get a breath of fresh air at one of the small brightly-colored tables here.
 Kids, as well as kids-at-heart, will enjoy cooling off in the sprinklers in the summer months.
 Movie screenings and other special events are scheduled here during evening hours in nicer weather, a hay maze is offered in the fall, and ice skating takes center stage in the winter.

 Recommended for Best Attractions & Activities because: This space has been completely transformed in recent years and offers residents and visitors a wonderful, park-like experience and special activities any time of year.

-Sharon's expert tip: There are activities here all year long.
+Sharon's expert tip: There are wonderful outdoor, family-friendly activities here all year long.
 Also, take some time to visit the huge clothespin structure while you're here, which is just across the street.

 America's first zoo and one of the region's foremost conservation organizations, Philadelphia Zoo is home to nearly 1,300 animals, many rare and endangered.
 Cheetahs, hippos, giraffes and much more make the Zoo Philadelphia's leading family destination, welcoming over 1.2 million visitors a year.
 Philadelphia Zoo offers a revolutionary, first-in-the-world animal journey and exploration system, called Zoo360, which promises the most majestic of creatures more room to roam utilizing a campus-wide network of see-through trails.
 Monkeys, orangutans and big cats, like lions and tigers, are on the move â" traveling overhead through the treetops in the first three pathways of Zoo360, Treetop Trail, Great Ape Trail and Big Cat Crossing.
 Award-winning exhibits like First Niagara Big Cat Falls, PECO Primate Reserve, McNeil Avian Center and KidZooU: Hamilton Family Children's Zoo & Faris Family Education Center make Philadelphia Zoo an obvious choice for those visiting Philadelphia with kids.